zdzhaoxing/Robot_Painting_IROS_2020/README.md

 # Robot_Painting
-Let Sawyer Robot recognize and autonomously coat on an object.
+Let Sawyer Robot recognize and autonomously coat on an object!

 These are my codes for the project "Vision and force based autonomous coating with rollers", which is accepted by IROS 2020.